arachakonda/arachakonda/README.md

 - 📃 💡 💻 📝 🔧 I learn, to build things that can make a difference.
 - 🔦 Segways, rotorcrafts, and reaction wheels led me to robotics.
-- 🔭I work on constrained dynamics and nonlinear controls.
+- 🔭 I work on safe and resilient learning.
-- 🌱Currently a RL and safety critical controls student.
+- 🌱 A student of unsupervised learning.
-- 📫You can reach me via email!
+- 📫 You can reach me via email!
-- 😄Pronouns: He/Him
+- 😄 Pronouns: He/Him

 <details>